Top Tips for Staying Well During Holiday Travel

 With traveling comes changes in habits, a tendency to indulge in food and drink, as well as exposure to germs your body isn’t equipped to ward off.
 If you aren’t prepared for the “what-if’s” before you hit the road, you might come back home worse off than the day you left.

-Not to fear!
-Here’s how you can avoid getting sick no matter what holiday travel plans you have up your sleeve.
+If you’re feeling fine for now, here are some important tips to help you avoid getting sick no matter what holiday travel plans you have up your sleeve.

 Sleep is an integral part of maintaining health and wellness — not to mention when you’re tired, your body will think it’s hungry, causing you to eat when you don’t need to do so.